 Winter driving techniques have benefitted greatly from the development of such driving modes.
 Many modern cars feature a snow mode setting that, when selected, dials back throttle response, increases the intervention of the stability and traction control systems, and starts automatic transmission in second gear to reduce wheel spin.

 It is recommended that owners with vehicles with “snow” modes in their transmissions or all-wheel-drive systems to always use them.

-Those with high-performance cars are especially more inclined to using this mode as they’re more likely to overwhelm available traction if not driven with care through the snow.
+Those with high-performance cars are especially more inclined to use this mode as they’re more likely to overwhelm available traction if not driven with care through the snow.

 Find a suitable space to test out your wheels for traction.
 The best spot would be an empty parking lot that’s out in the open.
 Carry out test runs on this surface until you are sure of the amount of traction that your tires have.

-This practice runs can be very helpful on the field.
+This practice runs can be very helpful in the field.
 You will be more aware of the capabilities of your car so you can plan for future trips easily.

 Ever heard of a winter survival kit?
 Now you have.